docarray/docarray/docs/advanced/document-store/milvus.md

 # index is released from memory
 ```

+The `with da:` context manager also {ref}`manages persistence of the list-like interface <backend-context-mngr>` of a DocumentArray,
+which can introduce a small overhead when leaving the context.

+If you want to _only_ manage the loading and releasing behavior of your DocumentArray, you can use the `with da.loaded_collection()`
+context manager instead.
+In the example above it can be used as a drop-in replacement.

-Not using the `with da:` context manager will return the same results for the same operations, but will incur significant performance penalties:
+Not using the `with da:` or `with da.loaded_collection()` context manager will return the same results for the same operations, but will incur significant performance penalties:

 ````{dropdown} ⚠️ Bad code